aaronjconway/kaseyhomeloans.com/README.md

-# Kasey Home Loans Web Site.
+# The Kasey Home Loans Website

 wip

 ## TODOs

-- Make layout for calculators page.
-Want associated related info at the bottom of the page or maybe based on calculcator type.
+- Make various layouts
 - SEO
+- more content
+- more caluclators